The Viking RDGSU2005B is part of the cooktop & wall oven

 models like the RDGSU2005B are rated on multiple criteria, such as those listed below.

 Reflects how quickly the highest-powered burner heated water to near-boiling.

-Reflects how well the lowest-powered burner melted and held chocolate without scorching and how the most powerful burner, set to low, held tomato sauce below a boil.
+Reflects how well the lowest-powered element or burner kept a low temperature as for melting chocolate and how the most powerful burner, set to low, held tomato sauce below a boil.

 About This Brand